Online gambling companies struggle to clear EU hurdles

-The agreement came a month after bwin.party's co-CEO was questioned by Belgian authorities in an escalating license dispute the company said was costing it 700,000 euros ($916,000) in monthly revenue.
+The agreement came a month after bwin.party's co-CEO was questioned by Belgian authorities in an escalating licence dispute the company said was costing it 700,000 euros ($916,000) in monthly revenue.

 The agreement is a rare bright spot in a tough regulatory environment for online gambling companies across the continent.